Wilkes Theatre

 No one has favorited this theater yet

-The Alhambra Theatre opened July 12, 1909, at the southwest corner of Fifth and Pine streets in Seattle.
+The Alhambra Theatre opened July 12, 1909 with Mrs Fiske in the play “Salvation Nell”.
+It was located at the southwest corner of 5th Avenue (then Westlake Street) and Pine Street.
 Its auditorium sat 1,600 people.
-It started out as a movie and vaudeville theater, but in 1911, owners C.S.
-Jensen and John G. von Herberg made it solely a movie theater.
-In 1917 it was renamed Wilkes Theatre and was back to housing films and vaudeville shows.
+It started out as a movie and vaudeville theatre, but in 1911, owners C.S.
+Jensen and John G. von Herberg made it solely a movie theatre.
+In 1916 it was taken over by the Orpheum Circuit, becoming their 3rd theatre in the city.
+A year later in 1917 they moved into the Moore Theatre.
+The Alhambra Theatre was renamed Wilkes Theatre and was back to housing films and vaudeville shows.

 It closed in 1922 and the building became Best’s Apparel and later Nordstrom.